Atlanta Falcons free agency capsule

 ATLANTA FALCONS (11-7)

-UNRESTRICTED FREE AGENTS: DE Adrian Clayborn; FB Derrick Coleman; WRs Taylor Gabriel, Andre Roberts and Nick Williams; G Ben Garland; LBs Jordan Tripp, Sean Weatherspoon and Kemal Ishmael; DB Leon McFadden; OT Austin Pasztor; DTs Dontari Poe, Courtney Upshaw and Ahtyba Rubin; CB Blidi Wreh-Wilson.
+UNRESTRICTED FREE AGENTS: DE Adrian Clayborn; FB Derrick Coleman; WRs Taylor Gabriel, Andre Roberts and Nick Williams; LBs Jordan Tripp, Sean Weatherspoon and Kemal Ishmael; DTs Dontari Poe, Courtney Upshaw and Ahtyba Rubin; CB Blidi Wreh-Wilson.

-RESTRICTED FREE AGENTS: FS Ricardo Allen; RBs Terron Ward and Terrence Magee.
+RESTRICTED FREE AGENTS: FS Ricardo Allen; RBs Terron Ward and Terrence Magee; G Ben Garland.

 NEEDS: Tight end is priority following release of Levine Toilolo.
 Veteran could be signed to challenge Austin Hooper.
 Team cut Derrick Shelby and could lose Clayborn, so more pass rush help at defensive end may be needed.
 If team loses Poe and Upshaw in free agency, another veteran defensive tackle may be signed.
 Guard is another priority that may be addressed high in draft or in free agency.
 General manager Thomas Dimitroff said at NFL scouting combine that Gabriel would not be re-signed.
 Kicker Matt Bryant avoided free agency by agreeing to three-year deal.